 Removing Ice Dams with Steam: Roof Ice & Gutter Ice Steaming

-Steaming relates to a specific process whereby the contractor uses a specialized machine to generate steam to melt ice.
 A steamer takes regular, cold tap water and heats it to 300 degrees.
 This steam is forced through a delivery hose and wand where it is focused into a thin, low-pressure column used to cut through ice.
 The most efficient way to steam ice off a roof is to cut it into chunks and throw the chunks from the roof.
-This is much faster than methodically melting the ice bit by bit.
+This is much faster than methodically melting the ice bit by bit (which many companies do).

 A steamer is entirely different that a high temperature pressure washer.
-The two are frequently used interchangeably despite the fact that they little in common.
+The two are frequently confused despite the fact that they have little in common.
 This misclassification is done mostly by ice dam removal companies that use pressure washers in place of ice dam steamers for their jobs.
 A high-temp pressure washer is identical to what one might find at a self-service carwash with warmed water in the system.
 Steamers are expensive, specialized machines and, unlike pressure washers, have few uses other than ice removal.
-That said, nothing is faster or safer to use than a true steamer when it comes to getting rid of unwanted ice.
+Nothing is faster or safer to use than a true steamer when it comes to getting rid of unwanted ice.

 Here are some of the differences between high-temp pressure washers and steamers: